Welcome to our site!

 Our next dachshund was a little shaded red boy named Matrix.
 He was afraid of nothing.
 He took care of the unwanted critters on our place, including a red fox.
 He always alerted us to the uninvited snake or turtle.
 He was loving and loyal and lived to the age of 10.
 He passed away in 2016.

 We still had our much loved Cujo (Pepper) dog.
 We rescued him in 2002 when he was just two years old.
-He was a smart, loyal dog and leader of the group.
+He was a beautiful, smart, loyal dog and leader of the group.
 He helped keep the critters away.
 He and Roscoe once rescued Matrix from a coyote!.
 What a sight to see on our front porch!

 1. What does Dachshund mean?